JohnLCaron/rlauxe/docs/ClcaErrors.md

 <a href="https://johnlcaron.github.io/rlauxe/docs/plots2/betting/errorComp/phantomByUpper.html" rel="phantomByUpper">![phantomByUpper](plots2/betting/errorComp/phantomByUpper.png)</a>

-* Understatement errors have the effect of decreasing the number of samples needed, shown on the plots as negetive numbers.

 * The extra samples are non-trivial up to say, margins of .05 for plurality contests, and larger for D'Hondt contests when upper gets close to 1/2.

 * When applied to a real audit, one must take into account the probability of encountering a phantom in the sampled population.
-This will roughly be nphantlms * sampleSize / populationSize.
+This will roughly be nphantoms * sampleSize / populationSize.